wncc/SoC-Winter/Music Application in React-Redux.md

 - [React Tutorial for Beginners by Mosh](https://www.youtube.com/watch?v=Ke90Tje7VS0)
 - [React Playlist](https://www.youtube.com/watch?v=QFaFIcGhPoM&list=PLC3y8-rFHvwgg3vaYJgHGnModB54rxOk3)

 You can choose to watch any of these or both as well.
-Just remember to code alongside else the concepts will run away from your mind.
+Just remember to code alongside else you'll easily forget the concepts.

 ### Day 2: More robust introduction about React + First React application
 React undoubtedly has one of the best documentations and thus proves to be its best learning source.
 All the important concepts are explained in a coherent manner.
 Try coding alongside for better understanding.
 Follow all the blogs in the [“Main Concepts”](https://reactjs.org/docs/hello-world.html) sections to get a full grasp of the concepts.